davidxmoody/davidxmoody.com/src/posts/2015-08-19-google-content-experiments-for-static-sites.md

 If you are not measuring *something* then there is no point to AB testing.
 By using Content Experiments, you can measure an experiment against metrics like pageviews, session time, custom events or any other goal you can set up in Google Analytics.
 GA is already so popular, there is a good chance you are already using it.

 GA Content Experiments also directs more traffic to the most promising experimental variations.
 The aim is to try to *minimise lost conversions* over the course of the experiment by exploiting the information you have already gathered.
-As you will later see, I don't completely trust the way in which this is done and have explored some other possible methods (see my upcoming post on *Bayesian Bandits*).
+However, I don't completely trust the way in which this is done and have explored some other possible methods (see my upcoming post on *Bayesian Bandits*).

 ## Implementation